laurentkempe/blog/source/_drafts/dotnet-aspire-and-dev-container.md

 * [Rider](https://www.jetbrains.com/rider/) or [Gateway](https://www.jetbrains.com/remote-development/gateway/)
 * [Visual Studio Code](https://code.visualstudio.com/)

-Note that you don't need to have .NET or .NET Aspire 9.1 installed on your machine as this will be provided by the Dev Container 🤯
+Note that you don't need to have .NET or .NET Aspire 9.1 installed on your machine as these will be provided by the Dev Container 🤯

 # Getting Started